peisenliang/peisenliang.github.com/index.md

 Pei Sen Liang crafts stories that tear apart reality and stitch it back in strange, compelling ways.
 From dystopian futures to myth-infused thrillers, his work pushes boundaries and invites you to dive deep into unknown worlds.

 As **NobCoder**, he develops indie games that blend narrative depth with engaging mechanics.
+However, these games were created with Scratch.MIT due to a mental block of not wanting to do real coding.

 ---